mbraceproject/MBrace.StarterKit/azure/brisk-versions.md

+# Choose the version of the StarterKit to match your MBrace cluster version

 As of 10/09/2015, the following versions of the Starter Kit are avaialble.
 See also the tags and branches and check the "master" branch

    * [StarterKit for MBrace.Azure 0.7.0](https://github.com/mbraceproject/MBrace.StarterKit/archive/brisk-0.7.0.zip)